anwarsfaizul/linux-handbook/lubuntu-themes/Arc/README.md

 ###### Lubuntu provides a variant of Arc LXQt theme called Lubuntu Arc by default.

 Arc is available in four variants.
-Arc Lighter posibly GTK Only.
+Arc Lighter possibly GTK Only.

 ##### Arc